mojzu/sso/docs/manual/05_changelog.md

 - Added `name_ge`, `name_le`, `offset_id` query parameters to user list route for sorting by name.
 - Added `status_code` to audit logs.
 Endpoints which accepted custom audit objects now accept custom audit type string.
 Status code, subject and data can be added later via update endpoint.
+- Added `User-Authorization` header handling, value is user key or token.
+Service may include this header to add user and key information in created audit logs.

 ### Changed